![]() |

 June 19, 2008

-It being my birthday, I have opted to try something new with my spouse.
+It being my birthday, I have opted to try something new with My Barbara.
 A decade ago we scaled nearby Sentinel Dome, which offers the finest vista in the park or perhaps anywhere else; but we didn't venture over this way.
 Taft Point was so named to commemorate President Taft's motorized visit in October, 1909.

 The first noteworthy attraction is a pile of brightly hued white rocks, which seem out of place here.
 Beside them is the first of many patches of phlox, fulfilling their seeming destiny of providing color to the landscape before most other flowers have appeared.